 - limb loss.

-In 2008, an estimated 8% of adult New Yorkers reported physician-diagnosed diabetes (Behavioral Risk Factor Surveillance System [BRFSS] - a telephone survey of adults).
+In 2011, an estimated 1.5 million adult New Yorkers (10.4%) have been diagnosed with diabetes.
+(Behavioral Risk Factor Surveillance System (BRFSS) 2011 BRFSS Brief 1306).
 To learn more about diabetes, visit the NYSDOH diabetes pages.Back to Top

 Multiple Risk Factors